Tuesday, 23 September 2014

 m((0,1)(3,5))=(10)+(53)=1+2=3.

-It is obviously the case that if we segment the naturals, then we get that one is bigger than the other, and this idea is not only intuitive, but is obviously also true.
+If we segment the naturals, then we get that the set of the natural numbers is bigger than the set of even/odd numbers and this idea is not only intuitive but is obviously also true.

 When we consider just the even ones, we have {2, 4} instead.